Home

 Through play and daily life, young children become socially adept and physically competent; they become able to lead and follow, make friends, lose friends, and restore friends.
 They come to know others and build the being of others.
 In natural ways they become able to initiate actions for their own betterment, the betterment of others, and the betterment of the community.
 They inquire, investigate, and represent in paint, and blocks, and clay.
 They come to love.

-Like most things one learns in life, it is challenging to learn something alone.
-People need people, especially people working on learning the same thing.
+Like most things one learns in life, it is challenging to learn something by yourself.
+People need people, especially people taking risks towards the same goal at the same time.

 A note to navigation: Troubling Behavior, Mathematics and Design, and Connecting to Children consist of many nested pages opening up other pages beyond what is visible in the menus.